kirankumargosu/helpmeshop/README.md

 - runtime.txt - Python runtime.
 - swagger.yml - for configuring the end points.
 ```
-# How to configure your env:
+# How to configure your env
 ```
 1. Install Python from here - https://www.python.org/downloads/
 2. Install a Python editor.
 PyCharm or VSCode.
 I used PyCharm.